What the Golden Globes—And 4 Other Major Award Shows—Used to Be Like

 The First Grammys: Snubbed Elvis

 The National Academy of Recording Arts and Sciences was two years old when it launched the first Grammy Awards on May 4, 1958.
 The awards snubbed Elvis Presley and his new rock ‘n’ roll music, instead recognizing an Italian ballad called “Volare” with the Best Single and Record of the Year awards.
 Henry Mancini, Ella Fitzgerald, Count Basie, and Perry Como all won awards, too.
 The ceremony was held in the Grand Ballroom of the Beverly Hills Hotel, and it wasn’t televised until the early 1970s.
 Why are the awards called Grammys?
 The name is short for “gramophone”—an early record player in which sound came out of a trumpet-shaped device.
-This is how you can throw a last minute award show party.

 The First Tonys: Presented at midnight